 Recoverable amount of investment properties is inherently subjective due to the unique characteristics of each property, its location, expected yield, rental growth rate and discount rates reflecting continued uncertainty.
-Based on the impairment assessments carried out by the management, the recoverable amount of certain investment properties with a carrying value of AED 191,040 thousand was deemed to be AED 179,720 thousand and accordingly an impairment charge of AED 11,325 thousand (refer note.10) has been recognized during the year ended 31 December 2020.
+Based on the impairment assessments carried out by the management, the recoverable amount of investment properties are not less than the carrying value (note.10).
 The estimate of value in use for the recoverable amount was determined based on independent valuation of all investment properties.